Fritz Goerdeler

-Fritz Hermann Goerdeler (6 March 1886 - 1 March 1945) was a German jurist and resistance fighter.
+Fritz Hermann Goerdeler (6 March 1886 – 1 March 1945) was a German lawyer and politician who joined the German resistance movement against Nazism.
+He was imprisoned and executed after the failed 20 July plot to assassinate Adolf Hitler.

+Early life and political career

-Goerdeler was born as the younger brother of Carl Friedrich Goerdeler in Schneidemühl (today Piła, Poland) and grew up in Marienwerder, where his father had taken office as a judge at the local court in 1890.
+Goerdeler was born as the younger brother of Carl Friedrich Goerdeler in Schneidemühl (today Piła, Poland) and grew up in Marienwerder (today, Kwidzyn) where his father had taken office as a judge at the local court in 1890.
 Goerdeler studied law and worked as a lawyer.
-In 1920 he became the mayor of Marienwerder and was reelected in 1932, however he was forced to leave this position in 1933 after he refused to join the Nazi Party.
+He was married and had three daughters and a son.
+In 1920, he became the Bürgermeister (mayor) of Marienwerder and was reelected in 1932.
+From 1921, he represented the city as a German National People's Party deputy in the provincial parliament of East Prussia.
+However, he was forced to resign his positions in 1933 after he refused to join the Nazi Party.

+Resistance and death
-Goerdeler became the municipal chamberlain of Königsberg from 1934 until 1944 and joined the German resistance movement against the Nazis.
-He had close contact with the military resistance especially in East Prussia.

-Goerdeler was imprisoned after the failed 20 July plot and sentenced to death by the Volksgerichtshof on 23 February 1945.
-He was hanged at Plötzensee Prison on 1 March 1945.
+Goerdeler became the municipal chamberlain (treasurer) of Königsberg from 1934 until 1944, and joined the German resistance movement against the Nazis.
+He had close contact with the military resistance, especially in East Prussia.
+Goerdeler was arrested by the Gestapo after the failed 20 July plot, imprisoned and sentenced to death by the Volksgerichtshof on 23 February 1945.
+He was hanged at Plötzensee prison on 1 March 1945.

-Goerdeler was married and had three daughters and a son.